Employee Benefits & Compensation Ideas for Your Workforce

 This is a generation which wants to work and give back to society.
 Their engagement in philanthropic causes has been seen to be constantly increasing.
 With employers looking for ways to engage these millennials, the best way would be to involve them with NGOs, red cross societies, and other such organizations.

 These are employees who don’t believe in conforming to the traditional workforce norms.
-They don’t think that working 9-5 is the only way to be productive.
+They don’t think that working 9 to 5 is the only way to be productive.
 Reports also show that 45% of employees would prefer flexible scheduling over pay.
-The rise of the gig economy and self-employment is another reason to change the 9-5 system at your workplace.
+The rise of the gig economy and self-employment is another reason to change the 9 to 5 system at your workplace.

 Remote working or work from home opportunities is the ultimate way to seal the deal.
-Millennials love working at places where they don’t have to be constantly and physically present to do their job.
-Almost 92% of millennials have desired the option to work from home, even if for only once a week.
+Millennials enjoy flexible hours.
+They love working at places where they don’t have to be constantly and physically present to do their job.
+Almost 92% of millennials have desired the option to work from home, even if only once a week.

 Some more benefits sought by millennials are napping areas, event passes, co-working spaces, free food, and snacks.